stain/incubator-taverna-site/src/site/markdown/community/lists.md

 <a name="private"></a>
 ### private@taverna

-<em>private@taverna.incubator.apache.org</em> can be used for sensitive information that should not be made public
-in mailing list archives.
+_private@taverna.incubator.apache.org_ can be used for sensitive information that should not be made public in mailing list archives.
 Only members of the [Apache Taverna PPMC](/about/) will receive the email.
 Only use this list if the public lists cannot be used, for instance for business-sensitive matters, grant proposals and collaborations, security concerns or to report concerns on personal conflicts/abuse.